k5cents/models-markets/README.md

 ### Forecasting Models

-Polling aggrigation plays a fundamental role in even the most complex forecasting models.
-However, these statistical models can be written to incorperate even more types of quantiative data.
+Polling aggregation plays a fundamental role in even the most complex forecasting models.
+However, these statistical models can be written to incorporate even more types of quantitative data.
 As Nate Silver, FiveThirtyEight's founder and the primary author of their model, explains in their [methedological article](https://fivethirtyeight.com/methodology/how-fivethirtyeights-house-and-senate-models-work/ "538 model 2018"):

 > (Forecasting models) take lots of polls, perform various types of adjustments to them, and then blend them with other kinds of empirically useful indicators (what we sometimes call “the fundamentals”) to forecast each race.
 Then they account for the uncertainty in the forecast and simulate the election thousands of times.